Friday, February 8, 2008

 Marek Rudnickis true story

-Marek Rudnicki testimony in article Janusz Korczak's Final Journey
+Marek Rudnicki testimony in the article Janusz Korczak's Final Journey

 Marek Rudnicki's account gives a different perspective on the last journey of Korczak and the orphans.
 Rudnicki followed Korczak and the children from the Orphans' Home on Sienna Street all the way to the "gate" on Umschlagplatz.